Admiral Broadway Revue: Overview

 Episodes of Admiral Broadway Revue included music, comedy, well-known guest stars and "lavish production numbers".
 Each episode's dances, sketches, and songs related to a common theme such as cross-country, night life, and Radio City.

 The show was telecast from the since-demolished International Theatre (also known as the Park Theatre) at 5 Columbus Circle in New York City.
 The hour-long series was directed by Max Liebman, hosted by Sid Caesar, and also starred Imogene Coca.
 Liebman, Caesar, and Coca went on to work on NBC's Your Show of Shows, which debuted February 25, 1950.

 The series was sponsored by TV-set manufacturer Admiral, a competitor of NBC's parent company RCA and of DuMont, both of which manufactured TV sets.
 The cancellation of the series resulted from demand for Admiral's TV sets exceeding the company's manufacturing capacity.
 Admiral's executives chose to shift the money spent on the program into an increase in manufacturing capabilities.

 Its final episode aired June 3, 1949.

 Personnel

 Admiral Broadway Revue provided the first pairing of Caesar and Coca.
 Marge and Gower Champion performed dance numbers on the shows.
-Others appearing on the show included Roy Atwill, Mary McCarty, Bobby Van, and Loren Welch.
+Others appearing on the show included comic Spoonerism monologist Roy Atwell, Mary McCarty, Bobby Van, and Loren Welch.
 Charles Sanford conducted the orchestra, and Don Walker orchestrated the music.
 Writers for the program included Lucille Kallen and Mel Tolkin.